nskprotiv/beepsies-AI/README.md

 # beepsies-AI
 A little work in progress Open Source AI
-Made out of Python and Powershell.
+Made out of Python 2.7 and Powershell.

+# System requirements
+Python 2.7 or later but not Python 3.
+Have all of these modules installed: sys, webbrowser, random, playsound.
 # Latest version
-Alpha 0.0.1
+Alpha 0.0.2
 Latest Changes:

-There's none yet
+Internet access.

 # Next Update
-Alpha 0.1.0 (there's private ones in between)
+Alpha 0.0.3
 Added changes:

-Voice

-Internet access
+No error with Python 3

 More Commands